Migrating Jira applications to another server

 Install the database driver

 If you're using an Oracle or MySQL database, download a new JDBC driver.
 For other databases, you can omit this step.
+For instructions on how to connect Jira to a new database, see Connecting Jira applications to a database.

 If the driver is up to date, you can also copy it from your previous version.